-We obtained an understanding of the process and controls by meeting with members of management.
+We obtained an understanding of the process and controls through discussion with members of management and observation of documents.

-We inquired of management concerning any changes to the original Agreement which could affect the judgement underlying revenue recognized in 2020.
+We performed inquiries of management concerning any changes to the original Agreement which could affect the judgement underlying revenue recognized in 2021.

-We read and assessed the contract extension signed to determine whether terms that may affect revenue recognition were identified and properly considered, performance obligations were appropriately identified in the Company's evaluation of the accounting for the contracts, and revenue was recognized in the appropriate amounts and periods.
+We read and assessed the contract extension signed in July 2021 to determine whether terms that may affect revenue recognition were identified and properly considered, performance obligations were appropriately identified in the Company's evaluation of the accounting for the contracts, and revenue was recognized in the appropriate amounts and periods.

-We assessed management's judgments and evaluated the Company's models, which included the detailed cost build-ups of the underlying services.
+We assessed management's judgments and evaluated the Company's models, which included the detailed cost buildups of the underlying services.
 We tested substantively the determination of the costs incurred which is the basis for the recognition of the transaction price.

-Additionally, we obtained the support for the cash received from Indivior in 2020 and recalculated the related contract liability recorded at 31 December 2020.
+Additionally, we obtained the support for the cash received from Indivior PLC in 2021 and recalculated the related contract assets recorded at 31 December 2021.